The National Library has a range of Fellowships and Scholarships available to researchers, writers, artists, and younger scholars.

 The Asia Study Grants program is supported by the Harold S. Williams Trust Fund and the Opalgate Foundation.

-The Asia Study Grants program offers academics a four-week residency at the Library in 2022, with privileged access to our Asian language and Asia-related collections.
+The Asia Study Grants program offers academics a four-week residency at the Library, with privileged access to our Asian language and Asia-related collections.
 During their residency, National Library of Australia Asia Study Grant recipients also have access to full office facilities including a personal workstation.

 You can read more about the National Library’s Fellowships and Scholarships programs on our website.